fasteinke/LichtFeld-Studio/docs/windows_build_instructions.md

 ### Cuda Toolkit 12.8 <a name="cuda128"></a>
 - <u>Important</u>:
-	- Dont start installation until Visual Studio has completed installation
+	- Don't start installation until Visual Studio has completed installation
 	- if you have another version of Cuda Toolkit, uninstall it and re-install Cuda Toolkit 12.
 - Download from https://developer.nvidia.com/cuda-12-8-0-download-archive
 - Select windows as your operation system, select x86_64 as architecture and select your windows version and select "exe (local)".